pqabelian/abelian-sdk-go-v2/README.md

 In the directory [coin](examples/coin), there are functions to show how to scan and track coins in blocks:
 - `ScanCoins` check every output (newly generated coin) in a transaction with specified view account
 - `TrackCoins` check every input (consumed coin) in a transaction with specified spend account
-- `HandleCoinMaturity` mark coins spendable and update their status in the database according to the specified height
+- `HandleCoinMaturity` mark coins spendable and update their metadata such as ring info and status in the database according to the specified height

 For each coin, it would be in four states:
 - `Immature`: the coin is not spendable yet